I’m sure you all would have come across this word - PHISHING. But how many of you are aware of what exactly it means and how to stay away from it?

 c) No one will ask for any OTPs or Debit Card/Credit Card details like Card number, CCV code or Expiry date and never share these details even if asked by anyone (even the bank employees).
 Make sure that no one has access to your Card except you.
 Never save your card details or Net Banking details such as usernames and passwords or profile passcodes in the photo gallery, email accounts, notebooks, etc.

-d) If you suspect any irregular activities in your bank account or credit card, immediately contact the customer service of your bank, inform them about the issue and make sure you deactivate the card on priority!
+d) If you suspect any irregular activities in your bank account or credit card, immediately contact the customer service of your bank of the call centre number mentioned on the back side of your card, inform them about the issue and make sure you deactivate the card on priority!

 Experienced any other PHISHING methods?
 Drop it in the comments and let’s spread some awareness.